 If you want to learn more, check our Nextmarkets Review.

-When comparing Nextmarkets, eToro, and Revolut, DEGIRO sets aside a combination of benefits you do not find in other platforms or, at least, are not displayed in the same simplified manner.
+When comparing Nextmarkets, eToro, XTB and Interactive Brokers, DEGIRO sets aside a combination of benefits you do not find in other platforms or, at least, are not displayed in the same simplified manner.
 As a result, you would find the following distinctive positive characteristics:

 - Trading platform: DEGIRO interface is as clean as you can get.
 It offers the right mixture of being minimalistic and extremely useful at the same time.
 You can easily find any security through the search engine by entering each product’s name, ticker symbol, or ISIN code.

 - Manual conversion: It lets you perform a manual foreign currency conversion from the base currency of your account (EUR, GBP,…) into nine other currencies (including USD, CHF, EUR).
 For example, if you sell Amazon shares, you will end up with USD on your balance, even though your base currency is another currency.
 In other brokers, the USD from the sale of Amazon shares would be automatically converted to your base currency.
 So, when buying again USD denominated shares, you would need to translate to USD (double currency fee).

 - Notifications: In DEGIRO, you do not get “unnecessary” notifications.
 Every alert is filled with helpful information such as the national holidays (when the stock market is closed), relevant regulatory updates and other material information.
 Whereas in other online brokers, you may notice notifications that can lead you to take short-term decisions like “X stock is rising 8%”.
 So, you need to make a greater effort to stick to your long-term goals.